 Google Analytics is one of the most feature-loaded analytics plugins out there but is the most user-friendly one for sure.
 It features a straightforward and organized admin area, where you can find all of your website reports.
 You can easily set up and track custom reports, custom dimensions and, create and manage various measurable goals.
 Provided reports are also easy to figure out, as they come in visually comprehensive charts, and are possible to export to CSV and PDF formats.
 The plugin allows you to compare reports from different periods, and exclude specific roles, users, IP addresses, cities and regions from the reports, for gathering more valid data.

 It is listed under "WordPress" > "WordPress Plugins".
-The name of the author is 10Web.
+The author name is 10Web.
 It is published by WordPress Plugin Repository.
-It was first get released on August 12, 2016.
-It was last get upgraded on May 14, 2019.
+It was first get available on August 12, 2016.
+It was last get updated on September 10, 2019.

 With Google Maps WD you can create beautiful, responsive and highly configurable Google Maps just as easy as ABC.
 The plugins have a very intuitive and straightforward interface with a live preview functionality, which lets you create and customize the maps in real time and instantly see the changes you make.
 It features a built-in icon maker to help you create custom markers and comes with store locator and get directions functionalities, unique map themes and skins, and a wide range of customization options.

 It is listed under "WordPress" > "WordPress Plugins".
-It is developed by 10Web.
+The author name is 10Web.
 The name of the publisher is WordPress Plugin Repository.
-It was first get available on April 28, 2016.
-On April 30, 2019, it was last get upgraded.
+It was first get published on April 28, 2016.
+It was last get updated on September 11, 2019.

 Theme Check plugin provides a straightforward and easy way for testing your website for WordPress standards and compatibility issues.
 It uses the same theme review practices that WordPress uses for theme submissions.
 The plugin has a very simple and straightforward admin area, where you can run tests and check the test results.
 It’s actually an excellent way to make sure your theme is up to date with the latest WordPress standards.

 It is listed under "WordPress" > "WordPress Plugins".
-The author name is Otto42, Pross.
-It is available at WordPress Plugin Repository.
-It was first get released on June 09, 2018.
-It was last get upgraded on May 13, 2019.
+The name of the author is Otto42, Pross.
+The publisher name is WordPress Plugin Repository.
+It was first get published on June 09, 2018.
+On August 01, 2019, it was last get upgraded.

 As the name suggests, Simple Membership plugin provides an easy way to add a membership functionality to your blog.
 With its help, you can protect your content and make it accessible only to your site members.
 You can set up unlimited membership levels and protect your posts from non-member viewing.
 Membership levels are easily configured based on the specifications you choose, such as free or paid memberships.
 You can assign membership levels to your posts and pages directly from the WordPress editor.
 The plugin supports membership payments via Stripe and records all of them so that you can later view them.

 It is listed under "WordPress" > "WordPress Plugins".
 The author name is Smp7, Wp.insider.
-The publisher is WordPress Plugin Repository.
-It was first get released on May 30, 2014.
-It was last get updated on July 09, 2019.
+The name of the publisher is WordPress Plugin Repository.
+It was first get published on May 30, 2014.
+It was last get updated on September 14, 2019.

 Simple Download Monitor